rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [vue-pose](https://github.com/Popmotion/popmotion/tree/master/packages/vue-pose) - Pose for Vue is a declarative motion system that combines the simplicity of CSS transitions with the power and flexibility of JavaScript.
 - [vue-slide-up-down-component](https://github.com/k-okina/vue-slide-up-down-component) - It is a simple interface but realizes very flexible and powerful slide animation, for Vue!
 - [femtoTween](https://github.com/pearofducks/femtoTween) - A minimalistic (zero-dep, less than 1k) tweening library with first-class Vue support
-- [vue-sequential-entrance](https://github.com/deivthings/vue-sequential-entrance) Plugin for creating elegant sequential animation entrances with a list of elements of your page.
+- [vue-sequential-entrance](https://github.com/deivthings/vue-sequential-entrance) - Plugin for creating elegant sequential animation entrances with a list of elements of your page.
 Zero effort.
 Simple and lightweight
-- [vue-animate-scroll](https://github.com/mike-prince/vue-animate-scroll) Super lightweight way to add CSS animations to elements as they scroll into view.
+- [vue-animate-scroll](https://github.com/mike-prince/vue-animate-scroll) - Super lightweight way to add CSS animations to elements as they scroll into view.
-- [vue-svg-transition](https://github.com/kai-oswald/vue-svg-transition) Create 2-state, SVG-powered transitions
+- [vue-svg-transition](https://github.com/kai-oswald/vue-svg-transition) - Create 2-state, SVG-powered transitions
+- [vue-page-transition](https://github.com/Orlandster/vue-page-transition) - Easy route / page transitions for Vue.js

 ## Meta Tags